hardyem/Electronic-Voting-System-EVS-/README.md

 Installation Procedure

-Download and Extract the EVS.zip file on your computer, then locate the database folder and then run HMS_Script.sql file in your SQL Server Manager to create the new database and all tables
+Download and Extract the EVS.zip file on your computer, then locate the database folder and then run EVS_Script.sql file in your SQL Server Manager to create the new database and all tables

 Login Details